Brieff, an AI sales copilot you don't have to babysit.

 B1Selected design decisions

-“The UI feels off”: the honest one.
-The first recap pass was a stack of identical white cards: monotone, low-density, and it read like a form, not a workspace.
-I called it out, then fixed it research-first, locking references (Attio’s density, HubSpot and Gong’s left context rail, Linear’s section rhythm) and rebuilding into a two-pane layout: a sticky context rail beside a denser work column with the follow-up email elevated as the primary action.
+“The UI feels off”: the honest one.The first recap pass was a stack of identical white cards: monotone, low-density, and it read like a form instead of a workspace.
+I called it out myself, then fixed it research-first, locking references (Attio’s density, HubSpot and Gong’s left context rail, Linear’s section rhythm) and rebuilding into a two-pane layout: a sticky context rail beside a denser work column with the follow-up email elevated as the primary action.
 The rail is the Transparent principle made physical.

-B2The rebrand: Relay to Brieff
+B3The rebrand: Relay to Brieff

 The wordmark itself is drawn, not typed.
 It starts from Halyard Display, the brand’s display face, but I reworked the letterforms to make it ours: the r, the i, and of course the double f, tweaked and refitted until the pair reads as one mark instead of two letters standing next to each other.

-The hardest and most valuable work here wasn’t visual.
-It was deciding what not to build (no chatbot, no bespoke symbol, no marketing landing) and defending choices with evidence(category differentiation, complementary contrast, the trust principles) rather than taste.
-The trust wedge is the product: a copilot a skeptical rep will actually adopt because it’s fast, cites its sources, stays editable, and never gets in the way.
+The hardest and most valuable work here happened away from the pixels: deciding what to leave out (no chatbot, no bespoke symbol, no marketing landing) and defending choices with evidence instead of taste (category differentiation, complementary contrast, the trust principles).
+The trust wedge is the product.
+A copilot a skeptical rep will actually adopt because it’s fast, cites its sources, stays editable, and never gets in the way.